 Character and Behavior

 Renowned for its kindness and sociability, the Samoyed is often described as a “smiling” dog.
 It loves being in contact with its family, gets along well with children, and is quite friendly with strangers.
-Therefore, it may make a poor guard dog, even though it can bark to alert of an intruder.
+It can therefore make a poor guard dog, although it may bark to alert of an intruder.

-However, beware of its independent streak inherited from its northern origins.
-It likes to take initiatives and can occasionally be stubborn.
-Positive training, based on rewards, helps channel its energy and brings out the best in its desire to please.
+However, be mindful of its independent streak inherited from its Nordic origins.
+It likes to take initiative and can occasionally be stubborn.
+Positive training, based on rewards, helps channel its energy and brings out the best of its desire to please.

 Did you know?
-The Samoyed is sometimes nicknamed the “Smile of Nature” or “Smiling Sammy” in English-speaking countries, thanks to the naturally curved expression of its lips.
+The Samoyed is sometimes nicknamed “Nature’s Smile” or “Smiling Sammy” in English-speaking countries, thanks to the naturally curved expression of its lips.

 Physical and Mental Needs